 Bitcoin's path over the summer is sideways to lower, leading into a significant low later this year.
 This path is guided by the gold in the 1980s comparison as it struggled to recover from a burst bubble (see evidence).

 V=4 C = 3 Conditions: downtrend

 F=2 I=1 T=3 S=4 Strategy: two way trading

 Bitcoin has very likely topped just shy of $20k at the top of the extended channel.
-This first stage of the decline has likely already completed near $6k and Bitcoin will now trade a 6k-11k range before the final capitulation to our target in the 3000s later this year.
+This first stage of the decline has likely already completed near $6k and Bitcoin is now in the second leg - a slow wedge working lower before the final capitulation to our target in the 3000s later this year.